nasa/astrobee/doc/general_documentation/INSTALL.md

 *Note: You will need 4 GBs of RAM to compile the software.
 If you don't have that much RAM available, please use swap space.*

-*Note: Please ensure you install Ubuntu 16.04.
-At this time we do not officially support any other operating system or Ubuntu version.*
+*Note: Preferably install Ubuntu 16.04.
+At this time we do not officially support any other operating system or Ubuntu version.
+Experimental instructions steps for Ubuntu 18 installation are included*

 *Note: Please ensure you install the 64-bit version of Ubuntu.
 We do not support running Astrobee Robot Software on 32-bit systems.*